 1. It’s not you, it’s me = I don’t have the courage to be honest

-You feel strongly for your partner and you don’t want to hurt him/ her by being honest.
-You don’t want to be that guy/ girl who’s called a “heart-breaker”.
-So what do you do?
+Thing is, you do still feel affectionate toward your partner and you don’t want to hurt them by being honest.
+You don’t want to be a heart-breaker.
+So what do you do when they text you: “Is everything alright with us, babe?”
+How do you respond to a text you don’t want to answer?
 You fake niceties and take all the blame so that you feel less guilty about dumping your partner.

-You may think you’re saying “it’s me, it’s not you” because you want to cause less pain to your loved one but the truth is that you do it for your peace of mind – so that you feel less of a sinner and so that you can sleep better at night.
-So, when a girl says “it’s not you, it’s me” it may look like it comes from a place of selflessness but it’s actually coming from a place of ego.
+You might think you’re using the “it’s me, it’s not you” reason because you want to cause less pain to your loved one but the truth is that you are doing it for your peace of mind – so that you feel less of a sinner and so that you can sleep better at night.
+So, when a girl says “it’s not you, it’s me,” it looks like it comes from a place of selflessness but it might be just plain selfish.

 2. It is you, after all

 “For example, not liking the body type of a person (even when the person has all the other qualities like being super caring and loving).
 People feel ashamed of telling the truth in such cases as their conscience doesn’t allow them.”
-So, to not sound rude, they instead say “it’s not you, it’s me.”
+So, to not sound rude, they choose to say “It’s not you, it’s me.”

 Related Reading: 20 Free Examples Of Breakup Letters And Tips

 3. It’s not you, it’s me meaning: I have found someone else

 On the question of why a man says “it’s not you, it’s me,” Kranti Momin responds, “He might be cheating on you.
 It could be one of the cheating guilt signs you need to watch out for.
 In such a case, you are not going to get the real reasons for the breakup, no matter how much you try.
 Obviously, they won’t tell you that there is someone new.
 They will just conveniently say: it’s not you, it’s me.”